canonical/launchpad-manual/docs/user/how-to/index.rst

 operations as Python objects without dealing with raw HTTP.
 You can also use the API directly.

-- :ref:`Use the Launchpad web services API <launchpad-web-services-api>`
+- :ref:`Sign web requests to the Launchpad API <sign-web-requests>`
 - :ref:`Work with launchpadlib <work-with-launchpadlib>`

 Contribute to the community